moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/connecting_stages.rst

      - Description
    * - merge_mode
      -
      - Define the merge strategy to use when performing planning operations.
+This parameter is an enum type.
 Can be SEQUENTIAL(Store sequential trajectories) or WAYPOINTS(Join trajectories by their waypoints).
 Default is WAYPOINTS.
    * - path_constaints
      - void setPathConstraints(moveit_msgs/Constraints path_constraints)
      - Constraints to maintain during trajectory